-- Families make up a slim majority of Austin households (52 percent), compared with 62 percent in the Austin-Round Rock metropolitan area and 67 percent in the nation. - Households with children declined substantially from 1970 to 1990.
-Since 1990, the proportion of households with children has held steady (slightly declining from 30.2 percent in 1990 to 29.5 percent in 2009). - Households with children make up a smaller part of the population in the urban core, compared with the edge of the city and the extra-territorial jurisdiction.
-A number of factors contribute to this disparity: higher housing costs, fewer quality public schools, walking and biking safety, and access to key amenities such as parks and childcare.
-See Figure 2-6 for change in households with children from 2000 to 2010. - Austin's non-Hispanic White population is composed of fewer households with children (20 percent), compared with African-American (36 percent), Asian-American (35 percent), and Hispanic (45 percent) households.
+- Families make up a slim majority of Ausfin households (52 percent), campared with 62 percent in the Austin-Round Rock metropolitan area and 67 percent in the nation. - Househalds with children declined substantially from 1970 to 1990.
+Since 1990, the proportion of households with children has held steady (slightly declining from 30.2 percent in 1990 to 29.5 percent in 2009). - Househalds with children make up a smaller part of the population in the urban core, compared with the edge of the city and the extraterritorial jurisdiction.
+A number of factors contribute to this disparity: higher housing costs; fewer quality public schools; walking and biking safety; and access to key amenities such as parks and childcare.
+See map X-X for change in households with children from 2000 to 2010.

+Austin's non-Hispanic White population is composed of fewer households with children (20 percent), compared with African American (36 percent), Asian-American (35 percent) and Hispanic (45 percent) households.
 However, the total number of White and Hispanic households with children is about the same.